 Jessica integrates technology into many of her creative projects as a natural extension of her work as the founder of the SEO writing services company MehtaFor.
 One example of this tempering is “Red/Act,” a pop-up virtual reality poetry experience made with proprietary software and featuring family archival photos, an experimental form of poetry she created, and performance art.
-It aims to introduce more people to poetry, and specifically indigenous poetry, through a uniquely immersive encounter.
+It aims to introduce a wider audience to poetry, and specifically indigenous poetry, through a uniquely immersive encounter.
 Virtual galleries of her work transpired during COVID to allow for continued audience engagement.
 Her “emBODY poetry” performance series features experimental poetry on nude form while incorporating shibari rope work to address topics on body image and eating disorders in under-represented communities.
-Jessica is currently in the Artist Trust Public Art Boot Camp and preparing for a public art installation in Seattle in 2021 and a STEAM grant recipient creating the second iteration of “Red/Act.”
+“Beguiled” is an upcoming public art installation commissioned by Artist Trust that visualizes the ties between original sin, poetics, and anorexia nervosa.

 Her collection Selected Poems: 2000-2020 was awarded the 2020 Birdy Prize from Meadowlark books, and her poetry collection Savagery received gold from the 2020 Book Excellence Awards and Reader View Literary Awards.
 Jessica’s novel The Wrong Kind of Indian won gold at the 2019 Independent Publisher Book Awards (IPPYs) and at the American Book Fest Best Book.
 Jessica has also received numerous fellowships in recent years, including the Everett Helm Visiting Fellowship at the Lilly Library at Indiana University in Bloomington and the Eccles Centre Visiting Fellowship at The British Library in London.
 Jessica is a popular speaker and panelist, featured recently at events such as the US State Department’s National Poetry Month event, “Poets as Cultural Emissaries: A Conversation with Women Writers,” as well as the “Women’s Transatlantic Prison Activism Since 1960” symposium at Oxford University.